 If you happen to live in the country and your tub water goes out to the land or to a creek, it is probably okay, but I’d have some concern about concentration of peroxide in the water.
 It may be too strong to release directly into a stream, for example.

-If you bath water is going to your own septic system, it is likely to be good for it.
-(I’ll have a page with more info on peroxide in septic systems linked here once I get it written, sorry to keep you hanging….)
+If your bath water is going to your own septic system, it is likely to be good for it.

 Oh, I see you’ve already read the gardening pages!
 Yes, that’s a good way to reuse the bath water.

 If you want to feed the used peroxide-bath-water to your plants, you’ll need to limit yourself to biodegradable soap.
 No salt, of course.
 You’ll need to plan ahead so that you don’t put anything in the bath water that you don’t want on the plants.

 As you can see, here, if you’ve got a tub that holds about 25 to 35 gallons of water (which is pretty typical), then you can use up to about 1 to 1.5 cups of 35% peroxide in the bath and then feed the water to your plants.
 If you use less peroxide than this, that’s totally fine for your plants.
 Less is always okay.

 If you use more peroxide than that, you have a stronger water-peroxide mixture than what’s recommended for watering plants.
 What’s too strong is open to discussion (or experiment).
 What you can do is add additional water to the tub (after you are done bathing) to further dilute the peroxide.